markvdlaan93/markvdlaan93.github.io/_posts/2019-10-12-isr-programmer.md

   /**
    * PORTX is used to write data to the port pins.
 PINX (not used here)
    * is used for reading data from the port pins.
-Both are 8 bit registers.
+Both are 8 bit
+   * registers.
    *
    * PORTD = 1010 0000
    * 1<<0  = 0000 0001
    *         --------- OR
    *         1010 0001
    * Thus first pin of port D is set to high regardless of the values of
    * other bits.
-Behavior of this pin will adjust after an interrupt is
-   * triggered.
-This line is just added so that you can see that the LED
-   * is working without interrupt.
-   */
+This will turn on the LED on the first index of Port D */
   PORTD |= (1<<0);
 }